-If your husband is going through a midlife crisis, it could become one of the most confusing and painful times of your life – and in his.
-Not only will you wonder how someone you thought you knew well could change so much, but also why he is being so nasty to you.
+If your husband is going through a midlife crisis not only will you wonder how someone you thought you knew well could change so much, but also why he is being so nasty to you.

 "This is not an easy time for either spouse", says Ilse Terblanche, Cape Town psychologist.
 "Women could be going through menopause and this is also the time when there are often kids in the house going through adolescence.
 Men's seemingly difficult behaviour could be driven by depression or a sense of inadequacy.
 When children leave the house, men can also feel their role of protector or provider is over.
 So all round, this can get quite difficult."